1 / I don’t speak French: can I apply to the APE program?

 3/ Are there grants available?

-4/ How many seats are available for the APE Master’s programme?
+4/ How many places are available for the APE Master’s program?
 What is the average acceptance rate?

-Each year, APE offers 60-65 places in M1 and 40 places in M2 (in addition to those students completing M1).
-On average, each year, between 20 and 25% of total applicants to M1 are admitted, and between 10 and 15% for the M2 (in addition to those from partner institutions).
-All admissions are conditional on the applicant gaining the degree necessary for access to the desired Masters level (degree or equivalent for entry to M1; M1 or equivalent for entry to M2).
+All admissions are conditional on the applicant gaining the degree necessary for access to the desired master’s level (degree or equivalent for entry to M1; M1 or equivalent for entry to M2).
 The certificate of achievement will be demanded, in September, during the enrolment process.

-6/ How can I be sure that my application has been taken into account?
+2/ How can I be sure that my application has been taken into account on PSE Application?

 Once you’ve completed and validated your application, you will receive an automatic email of confirmation.
 Then, on your candidate profile, you will be able to check the status of your application: in progress, missing files…